alexandrew94/poco-a-poco/API.md

 #### <a name="users-show">Users Show</a>

-Shows all the data for a single user, giving more detailed practice data - the `practiceLog` and the `composersLog` for each user.
+Like the Users Index, but showing all the data for a single user.
+Here is a user with 2 instruments, 2 pieces and 2 practice diary entries inside of each piece.

 * URL: `/api/users/<userid>`
 * Method: `GET`